 Companies need to make a profit in order to survive long-term.
 Loanpad is well funded by outside investors for continued growth.
 Since Loanpad doesn’t underwrite their development loans, their expenses are much lower so Louis estimates running at profitable levels in a period of months rather than years.

 Only One Initial Lending Source

 Since Loanpad is a newer company, they are using one loan source until the platform grows.
 Whilst understandable, if something happens to Loanpad’s lender, this presents investment risk.
 I fully expect Loanpad to continue growing and source loans from its other lenders.

 Many readers have asked me if I think Loanpad is safer than Landbay.
 I believe Loanpad is on par with Landbay except Landbay has been in operation for several years giviging it the slight safety edge over Loanpad.
 However, you cannot achieve the same interest rates on Landbay as you can Loanpad so with some extra risk comes extra reward.

 All Eggs In Property Development And Bridging Loan Basket

 Due to Brexit, there is a level of uncertainty regarding UK property investing.
 Since Loanpads’s products are tied only to property developments and bridging loans, this can be seen as a downside.
 You can lessen some risk by investing through other non-property based peer to peer companies.

-Since there’s no auto reinvest and a £10 minimum for reinvestment, some cash drag occurs.
+Since there’s a £10 minimum for reinvestment, some cash drag occurs.
 Cash drag is where money sits idly by earning no interest.
-I expect Loanpad’s cash drag issue to be resolved either by Loanpad lowering their minimum reinvestment amount or through their reinvestment feature which is under development.
+The £1 minimum investment amount will fix this issue soon.

 New Peer To Peer Lending Company